Big Island Substance Abuse Council

 WHAT ALUMNI SAY

-The alum the center five out of five stars for its treatment effectiveness and four stars in most of the other evaluated treatment metrics, including its family participation and treatment for co-occurring disorders.
-The reviewer gave the center a single one-star rating, for its holistic options.
-The anonymous alum wrote: “Friendly surroundings and positive attitudes.
-They had great class sessions.
-The only downfall I found was the location of the facility.”
+The same former client gave the center five out of five stars for its treatment effectiveness and positive feedback on most evaluated treatment metrics, including family participation and treatment for co-occurring disorders.
+The reviewer expressed dissatisfaction with the center’s holistic options but praised the friendly surroundings and positive attitudes.
+The only drawback mentioned was the facility’s location.

 WHAT STAFF SAY